Qalthos/blog/content/FOSS@RIT/refreshing-lemonade.rst

 :email: Qalthos@gmail.com
 :tags: lemonade, sugar

-In other news, todayyesterday marked the `final release of Lemonade Stand 2.0`_.
+In other news, yesterday marked the `final release of Lemonade Stand 2.0`_.
 Now running on the `Fortune Engine`_ and containing 0% of my code, this marks an important milestone in my open-source `sugar-based`_ lemonade stand game as it's still getting developed!